 New Orleans anchor Eric Paulsen died Saturday morning following battle with cancer

-NEW ORLEANS — Longtime New Orleans anchor Eric Paulsen died Saturday morning following a cancer battle, WWL reports.
+NEW ORLEANS — Longtime New Orleans anchor Eric Paulsen died at 74 on Saturday morning following a cancer battle, WWL reports.

 Paulsen worked for more than four decades as a morning news anchor and reporter for WWL Louisiana.